-Securities received as collateral and obligation to return securities received as collateral are valued using quoted market prices.
-Valuation adjustments are not applied.
-Accordingly, securities received as collateral and obligation to return securities received as collateral are categorized in Level 1 of the fair value hierarchy.
+Securities received as collateral and obligation to return securities received as collateral are generally valued based on quoted market prices and are categorized in Level 1 of the fair value hierarchy.
+A portion of the securities received as collateral and obligation to return securities received as collateral are valued using pricing models or based on inputs that are unobservable and are categorized in Level 2 and Level 3 of the fair value hierarchy, respectively.

-The following fair value hierarchy table presents information about the Company's assets and liabilities measured at fair value on a recurring basis as of December 31, 2009:
+The following fair value hierarchy table presents information about the Company's assets and liabilities measured at fair value on a recurring basis as of June 30, 2010:

-Assets and Liabilities Measured at Fair Value on a Recurring Basis as of December 31, 2009
+Assets and Liabilities Measured at Fair Value on a Recurring Basis as of June 30, 2010

-Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Balance as of December 31, 2009
+Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Balance as of June 30, 2010 Assets Securities received as collateral \$ 13,298,801 \$ 675,979 \$ 223 \$ 13,975,003 Liabilities Obligation to return securities received as collateral \$ 13,298,801 \$ 675,979 \$ 223 \$ 13,975,003

-Assets

-Financial instruments owned:

-Corporate and other debt -

-Municipal securities \$ - \$ 3,119 \$ 3,119

-Securities received as collateral \$ 915,586 \$ - \$ 915,586

-Liabilities

-Obligation to return securities received as collateral

-\$ 915,586 \$ - \$ 915,586